-These are a nice touch in the backyard and can be intended as a decorative element in the space or used for more practical purposes (such as arranging in the garden so feet don’t tread on plants, etc.).
+These are a nice touch in the backyard and can be intended as a decorative element in the space or used for more practical purposes (such as arranging around bulbs & seedlings so feet don’t tread on them, etc.).
 There are a few different ways you can make them using a variety of materials, here are a bunch of diy ideas that provide lots of inspiration and step-by-step directions.
 At the bottom you’ll find several different resources and ideas for making garden pathways.
 Enjoy!

 Embossed : Made with a mix of masonry sand, Portland cement & water, poured into a plastic dishpan or container (mold).

 NES : I’m not a big gamer but these stones turn out with a neat pattern (uses top half of the case from an old nintendo game system for the mold).

 Personalized : For this project you will need a form for the stepping stone, cement, mortar, sand, water, styrofoam or EPS foam (used to make the letters for personalizing) and a hotwire machine.

 Cement With Handprints : Offers ideas for getting crafty with the kiddos, make cement garden stones with their handprints and embellish with decorative stones.
 Great gift idea for grandparents.

 Easy Project : Plastic trays/flats are used for the mold, leaves are arranged on top of tray before pouring cement so there’s a leaf design imprinted on block once it hardens.